-Your Home Assistant database is about to get even leaner
+Your Home Assistant Database is About to Get Even Leaner

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-Home Assistant Core 2022.6 in a nutshell
+Home Assistant Core 2022.6 Overview

 A portrait photo oif Liam Alexander Colman, the author, creator, and owner of Home Assistant Guide wearing a suit.